bexiturley/Fundamentals-of-Data-Analysis-Assessment-2019/README.md

 Save changes, if any, before closing.
 Shut down the web browser, return to the command line.
 Ctrl + C on the command line will terminate the session.

-Plan to complete the assignment:
+**Plan to complete the assignment:**

-Create git repository, send link to lecturer and make it available online.
-Create jupyter notebook within the repository.
+* Create git repository, send link to lecturer and make it available online.
+* Create jupyter notebook within the repository.
-Import/download dataset.
+* Import/download dataset.
-Begin descriptive analysis via summary of statistics and plots.
-Check to see if any data is corrupt/missing.
+* Begin descriptive analysis via summary of statistics and plots.
+* Check to see if any data is corrupt/missing.

-Reacquaint myself with regression and what it means.
+* Reacquaint myself with regression and what it means.
-Create the plots.
+* Create the plots.
-Describe the output of the plots and see if there is a relationship between the total bill and tip amount.
+* Describe the output of the plots and see if there is a relationship between the total bill and tip amount.

-Analyse different variables within the data.
+* Analyse different variables within the data.
 Create the code and comment on them.
-What does the data tell me.
+* What does the data tell me.
-Is there any unusual observations?
+* Is there any unusual observations?
-Can I predict a tip amount if I input my own parameters.
+* Can I predict a tip amount if I input my own parameters.
-What did I learn.
+* What did I learn.
 Is this a good dataset.
 Any shortcomings.

-In addition to the above, keep detailed list of all references I looked up or read.
+* In addition to the above, keep detailed list of all references I looked up or read.

-Things of note.
+**Things of note.**
 I have used graph and plot interchangeably.
-They mean very different things usually but for this I ignored that.
+They mean very different things usually but for this I ignored that convention.

 You can enter an unlimited number of arguments in a cell but only the last command will be returned.
 Either put each one in a new cell or put a print command after each one.